johannes-ed/rocket-league-session-tracker/README.md

 - No data is stored, when closing the app everything is reset.
 But the game can be restarted and the stats kept.

 - It cannot overlay on top of a full screen game unfortunately.
+Rocket League needs to be in borderless or windowed mode.